 A second cardinal objective of Lectio Socialis is to illuminate the intricate interplay between economic, political, and societal dynamics that underscore multifarious challenges.
 This extends to comprehensive examinations of poverty, deprivation, inequality, and the fundamental pursuit of social justice.
 Notably, our journal holds studies that incorporate a perceptive and incisive political economy framework in high regard.

-In line with our overarching aims, Lectio Socialis stands as a beacon for rigorous scholarship that augments understanding and galvanizes meaningful action.
-Through our commitment to excellence, we strive to contribute significantly to the advancement of "emancipatory" social sciences and humanities on a global scale.
-In this respect, we highlight the focus on social sciences as a vehicle for liberation, empowerment, and transformative change within the context of challenging and overcoming the constraints of the economic structure.
-This signals a commitment to breaking free from oppressive systems and fostering a more just and equitable society.
+Lectio Socialis is committed to promoting rigorous scholarship that enhances our understanding of social sciences.
+Our goal is to contribute significantly to the advancement of "emancipatory" social sciences across the globe.
+We believe that social sciences can be a powerful tool for liberation, empowerment, and transformative change, particularly in challenging and overcoming the constraints of economic structures.
+Our focus is on breaking free from oppressive systems and fostering a more just and equitable society.

 Lectio Socialis invites a diverse range of scholarly contributions within its clearly defined scope.
 Our primary focus lies on original scientific research and review studies conducted within the social science disciplines.
 Specifically, these encompass Political Science, Public Administration, International Relations, and Economics.